arne-s/JsTrans/README.md

 Usage
 -----------
-We need to publish the translations to JavaScript for them to work.
+We need to publish the translations to javascript for them to work.
 You can publish all your translations in a single location, or publish only parts in specific places. (e.g. controller or view)

      new JsTrans(array('app', 'dialogs'), array('nl','de'));